comment-questionFrequently Asked Questions (FAQ)

 Yes, you can create verifications that require ownership of specific NFTs by setting the is_nft flag to true and specifying the NFT contract address.

-Does Walver.io support multiple token conditions?
+Does Walver.ioarrow-up-right support multiple token conditions?

 Currently, each verification can have one token condition.
 For more complex requirements, you can create multiple verifications or handle the logic in your application after receiving the webhook.